 A complete IVF cycle encompasses the following phases:

 Each one of these phases is crucial to achieve IVF success.
-For this reason, any problem or abnormality that may arise during the process, can lead to cancelling the cycle.
-Depending on the phase, a cycle can be cancelled totally, if there are no eggs or embryos, or partially, if at least you have eggs and embryos to freeze for future cycles.
+For this reason any problem or abnormality that may arise in these steps can lead to cancellation of the cycle.
+Depending on the phase, a cycle can be cancelled totally, if there are no eggs or embryos, or partially, if there are eggs and embryos to freeze for future cycles.

 When a woman or couple find themselves in any of these scenarios, they ask themselves questions such as Why has my IVF cycle been cancelled?
 What would be the risks if it were not cancelled?
 When should an IVF cycle get cancelled?, etc.

-A key phase in every IVF cycle is ovulation induction.
-It is done using ovarian stimulation drugs, which cause the ovaries to produce multiple ovarian follicles at the same time instead of just one.
+A key phase in every IVF cycle is the ovarian stimulation with hormonal medication: These drugs make the ovaries to produce multiple ovarian follicles at the same time.

-In this phase, there is the risk that the ovary has a poor response to fertility drugs.
+In this phase, there is the chance that the ovary has a poor response to fertility drugs.
 In such case, your doctor may consider the possibility of cancelling the cycle if:

 - The number of follicles is insufficient